 Once you’re pre-approved, it’s time take a break from the paperwork and begin searching for your new home!
 Realize that all of the tedious legwork you’ve done to this point was undoubtedly worth your time.
 Now, you and/or your real estate agent can approach sellers in your price range with complete confidence that you have a realistic chance of getting the home you want.

 We will provide tips for house hunting in the next article in this series.
-Until then, take a few minutes to complete our mortgage readiness quiz and equip yourself with even more knowledge to become a sharp, savvy home buyer.
 We believe that with time, coaching, and education, that you and your family can achieve the dream.
 Credit.org is here to guide you through pre-qualification and pre-approval with our pre-purchase homeownership coaching.